Clinical Research Core

 - Two clinic rooms dedicated to the measurement of food intake and diet evaluation

-- Five clinic rooms dedicated to the evaluation of body composition
+- Four clinic rooms dedicated to the evaluation of body composition

 - Five anthropometric and phlebotomy rooms

-- Three data collection rooms dedicated to the Licensed Psychological Examiners
+- Two data collection rooms dedicated to the Licensed Psychological Examiners

 - Clinical laboratory to process and store all biological samples